Describe a Time you had a Disagreement with Someone IELTS Cue Card

 Introduction.

-It is a well-known fact that the societies which argue for the pressing problems can handle the conflicts adroitly.
-Because we thrive primarily on discussions to solve our disputes.
+It is well-known that societies that argue for pressing problems can handle conflicts adroitly because we thrive primarily on discussions to solve disputes.

 Who was the person?